k-Planar and Fan-Crossing Drawings and Transductions of Embeddable Graphs: Proofs of and

-The `$\Rightarrow$' direction of \Cref{thm:kfanchar} is finished easily from \Cref{thm:transducong} and \Cref{lem:todraw}.
-Let $H'\in\ca D$ be transduced from $G\in\ca C^\bullet$, where $u\in V(G)$ is a universal vertex, i.e., $G-u$ is planar.
-By \Cref{thm:transducong}, we have a congestion-$k$ depth-$k$ minor model of $H'$ in $G$, and let $U\subseteq V(H')$ be the set of at most $k$ vertices of $H'$ represented in this model by sets containing~$u$.
-Then $H:=H'-U$ is a congestion-$k$ depth-$k$ minor of planar $G-u$, and we conclude with the drawing and bound $k'$ by \Cref{lem:todraw}.
-The `$\Rightarrow$' direction of \Cref{cor:kplanchar}~then~follows immediately as mentioned in \Cref{sec:intro}.
+\begin{proof}[of \boldmath`$\Rightarrow$' of \Cref{thm:kfanchar}] Let $H'\in\ca D$ be a graph.
+By \Cref{thm:transducong}, there is $G\in\ca C^\bullet$, and a congestion-$k$ depth-$k$ minor model of $H'$ in $G$.
+Let $u\in V(G)$ be a universal vertex such that $G-u$ is embeddable in~$\Sigma$.
+Let $U\subseteq V(H')$ be the set of at most $k$ vertices of $H'$ represented in this model by sets containing~$u$.
+Then $H:=H'-U$ is a congestion-$k$ depth-$k$ minor of the graph $G-u$ which is embeddable in~$\Sigma$, and we conclude with the drawing and bound $k'$ by \Cref{lem:todraw}. \end{proof}